gionikola/arms_races_and_intl_business_cycles/README.md

-# military_cycles

-Estimate international military resource accumulation interlinkages using a dynamic hierarchical factor model.
+# Arms Races and International Business Cycles

-Work in progress.
+### Work in Progress